hww/varp_text_display/README.md

 ## Installing

+- Copy _VARP_ from _Resources_ folder to _Resources_ folder of your project.
-Copy VARP folder inside _Plugins_ folder.
-Then add demo component _DisplayDemoCameraC_ to your camera.
-Run scene and play with compentne's values.
+- Copy _VARP_ folder inside _Plugins_ folder.
+- Add demo component _DisplayDemoCameraC_ to your camera.
+Run scene and play with component's values.

 ## Introduction to API